CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/analysis/contradictions_identified_part1.md

 ## Collections Module

-*   **Generic vs. Non-Generic:** The `README.Core.Collections.md` file states a preference for generic collections in `ConsmicLexicon.Foundation.xCollections.Generic`.
+*   **Generic vs. Non-Generic:** The `README.Foundation.Structures.md` file states a preference for generic collections in `ConsmicLexicon.Foundation.Structures.Generic`.
 However, the file listing for `src/collections/src/` shows a mix of generic and non-generic related files.
 This raises questions about the long-term role and necessity of the non-generic collection helpers.

 ## Areas Requiring Clarification